 - Preheat oven to 425F.
 Brush a medium-sized baking tray with 1 tablespoon of olive oil.

 - Rinse the okra and let it dry completely and come to room temperature.

-- Slice the ends off the okra.
-Toss the okra with olive oil and then with Cajun spice.
+- Slice the 'caps" off the okra.
+Toss the okra 1 tablespoon olive oil and then with Cajun spice.
 Season with salt if your Cajun spice does not contain salt.

-- Roast the okra for 11-13 minutes, tossing halfway through so that the bottom does not burn.
+- Roast the okra for 11-13 minutes (or longer, if you like softer vegetables), tossing halfway through so that the bottom does not burn.

 The nutritional information displayed is an estimate and not to be used as dietary or nutritional advice.
 Consult a nutritionist or dietician for nutritional info based on the exact ingredients you use.